-Because they are free-standing, these little bird ornaments can be used as place card holders on your holiday table.
+Because these polyresin ornaments are free-standing, these little birds can be used as place card holders on your holiday table.
 All I did was print out all the names of family members I expect at my table on a plain sheet of printer paper, picking a font and colour I liked.
 Leave a couple of spaces between each name.

 An easy way to dress up a plain dollar store Christmas sign is to add embellishments to it like this gold pick.
 See more ideas like this in this article.

 If you’d like to keep your mini lights with the same box they came in, but struggle to fit those strings of round pegs back in the square hole, try wrapping them around the outside of the box.
 You’ll save a lot of frustration while at the same time keeping the lights from becoming tangled.
 Mark where they were used on the box lid.

 Dress up your ribbon with clear stickers.
 Use clear-drying glue to adhere them to wide ribbon.
 Let dry thoroughly before using the ribbon on a package or for holiday decorating.

 Here’s an idea for place card holders that use decorations you may already have on hand.
 This snowman’s “hands” make the perfect place to insert a name card.
 Plain cards can be embellished with a bright Christmas sticker.
 Ornaments with flat bottoms and that have a bit of weight to them work best, but don’t limit yourself; try other types of ornaments as well, until you find something that works for you.
 Place names can always be glued to an ornament’s surface.

 A few ornaments and a set of ten battery-operated string lights will help to add some Christmas sparkle to your decor.